macieklad/monoplate/tools/style-guide/README.md

-# Style Guide
+# 💅 @acme/style-guide

-## Introduction

-This directory hosts the monorepo style guide, which includes configs for popular linting, formatting and maintenance tools.
+This package hosts the monorepo style guide, which includes configs for popular linting, formatting and maintenance tools.

 The following configs are available, and are designed to be used together.